-- The Department of Public Health has collaborated with the Department of Community Services and Development on the implementation of AB 1232, which called for the Low-Income Weatherization Program.
-The weatherization measures used can help keep single and multi-family housing cool and safe during extreme heat - including through energy efficient air conditioning, improved insulation and windows, and solar PV.
+- The Department of Public Health collaborated with the Department of Community Services and Development on the implementation of AB 1232, which called for an assessment of the Low-Income Weatherization Program, development of an action plan for ensuring greater collaboration between the program and public health agencies, and promotion of projects that increase health and financial benefits to residents.
+The weatherization measures provided by Low-Income Weatherization Program can help keep single and multi-family housing cool and safe during extreme heat - including through energy efficient air conditioning, improved insulation and windows, and solar PV.
 This action was called for in the 2013 Report and implementation is ongoing. - The Public Utilities Commission is also delivering on this action through: - Extreme Weather Rulemaking: reinstated Flex Alert funding in 2020 and created targeted marketing for extreme heat events. - Decision D.16-11-022: directed the three large electric utilities to include funding for cooling centers in their General Rate Cases.
-These cooling center locations include: Government-run senior centers, community centers, parks and recreation sites, and public buildings.
-The funding is approximately \$200,000 per year to support 400 cooling centers across the state within the large electric utilities' jurisdictions. - The Energy Savings Assistance Program: (A.19-11-003): provides no cost weatherization measures to income qualified customers which can provide a tighter home envelope for customers and reduces their air-conditioning costs.
-This program focuses on providing not only energy savings but considerations for how these upgrades impact health, comfort and safety, which has implications for helping households better regulate indoor air temperature during extreme heat.
+These cooling center locations include government-run senior centers, community centers, parks and recreation sites, and public buildings.
+The funding is approximately \$200,000 per year to support 400 cooling centers across the state within the large electric utilities' jurisdictions. - The Energy Savings Assistance Program: (A.19-11-003): provides no cost weatherization measures to income qualified customers which can provide a tighter home envelope for customers and reduces their airconditioning costs.
+This program focuses on providing not only energy savings but considerations for how these upgrades impact health, comfort, and safety, which has implications for helping households better regulate indoor air temperature during extreme heat.